LanDinh/khaleesi-ninja/documentation/logical-structure/core.md

 # core

-This app contains the common logic shared by all apps.
+This site contains the common logic shared by all sites.

 ![Core Structure](/documentation/images/logical-structure/core.svg)